-Notes to the Consolidated Interim Financial Statements As of March 31, 2019 (unaudited), December 31, 2018 (audited) and March 31, 2018 (unaudited)
+Notes to the Consolidated Interim Financial Statements As of June 30, 2019 (unaudited), December 31, 2018 (audited) and June 30, 2018 (unaudited)

-- i.
-In December 2012, the Bank issued a single series of subordinated bonds in foreign currency for US\$ 400,000 thousand, which under SBS Resolution 8093-2012, qualifies as tier 2 capital.
+- In December 2012, the Bank issued a single series of subordinated bonds in foreign currency for US\$ 400,000 thousand, which under SBS Resolution 8093-2012, qualifies as tier 2 capital.
 These bonds mature in December 2027 and accrue interest at an annual fixed rate of 4.500% during the first ten years; from the eleventh year, they will accrue interest at a variable LIBOR rate of 3-month plus a spread of 3.856% to be paid each six months.
 After the eleventh year, all these bonds can be redeemed without penalties.
-This issuance was performed in the international market and contains certain standard clauses of compliance with financial ratios and other operating matters, which in management's opinion, do not affect the Bank's business and are being met. - ii.
-Through SBS Resolution 2315-2015, dated April 24, 2015, the SBS authorized the issuance of the Scotiabank Peru's First Subordinated Bonds Program up to an amount of US\$ 400,000 thousand or the equivalent in soles; these bonds qualifies as a tier 2 capital.
+This issuance was performed in the international market and contains certain standard clauses of compliance with financial ratios and other operating matters, which in management's opinion, do not affect the Bank's business and are being met. - (ii) Through SBS Resolution 2315-2015, dated April 24, 2015, the SBS authorized the issuance of the Scotiabank Peru's First Subordinated Bonds Program up to an amount of US\$ 400,000 thousand or the equivalent in soles; these bonds qualifies as a tier 2 capital.
 In May 2015, the Bank issued 53,556 subordinated bonds in local currency with a face value of S/ 10,000 each and a term of 10 years from the issuance date.
 These bonds accrue an annual interest rate of 7.34375% to be paid each semester.
-This issue was private and held in the local market. - iii.
-In July 2012, CrediScotia issued subordinated bonds in local currency for S/130,000 thousand which, under SBS Resolution 4873-2012, qualifies as tier 2 capital.
+This issue was private and held in the local market. - (iii) In July 2012, CrediScotia issued subordinated bonds in local currency for S/ 130,000 thousand which, under SBS Resolution 4873-2012, qualifies as tier 2 capital.
 These bonds accrue interest at an annual fixed rate of 7.41%, with maturity in July 2027 and have put option from the tenth year if the terms and conditions of such issuance are met.
-The proceeds were exclusively destined to credit operations financing. - iv.
-Correspond to corporate bonds issued by the Bank for S/ 204,790 thousand, with terms that range from 1 to 3 years and accrued interest rates that range from 4.56% to 5.56%.
-The proceeds were exclusively destined to financing of credit operations.
+The proceeds were exclusively destined to credit operations financing. - (iv) Correspond to corporate bonds issued by the Bank for S/ 204,790 thousand, with terms that range from 1 to 2 years and accrued interest rates that range from 4.56% to 5.56%.
+The proceeds were exclusively destined to financing of credit operations. - (v) As of June 30, 2019, Crediscotia issued Negotiable Deposit Certificates (Fifth Program-First Issue-Series A) for thousands of S / 96,067, maturing in June 2020, accrues interest at an annual rate of 4.09%.